prerna-creator/order-service/README.md

 # Order Service

 This is a simple Node.js microservice that provides a list of orders based on a user ID.
-It's designed to be containerized using Docker and follows best practices such as multi-stage builds.
+It's designed to be containerized using Docker.
 ## 📦 Overview of Project Files

 ### `index.js`